UPPS 05.06.05 - Business Travel

 Group travel is allowed when at least one faculty or staff and at least one student travel together on Texas State business.
 For group travel, only the faculty or staff member who receives an advance or will seek reimbursement for the entire group’s travel must submit a travel request.
 The remainder of the travel party may be detailed on the group leader’s travel request; however, any travelers in the party who will seek reimbursement for expenses incurred on the trip must submit their own travel requests.
 The traveler type must be specified for each traveler (i.e., faculty, staff, or student).
 Students traveling without a faculty or staff person may list each traveler on the travel request if the trip itinerary is the same for each traveler.

 A zero-dollar travel request is required for employees who travel but do not seek reimbursement.

 Travel requests must be approved in accordance with the signature authority delegation approved by the president.

 All travel requires prior approval of the account manager or principal investigator.

-Check the approval chart on the Travel Office Approvals & Tolerances webpage for a current listing of each Cabinet officer’s decision regarding opting out.
+All travelers must check the approval chart on the Travel Office Approvals and Tolerances webpage for a current listing of each President’s Cabinet officer’s decision regarding opting out.